SIMPATICOProject/SimpaticoTAEServer/README.txt

 			java -cp stanford-postagger.jar edu.stanford.nlp.tagger.maxent.MaxentTaggerServer -client -port 2020

 		Then just type a complete English sentence and press enter.
 The port chosen MUST be the one specified on the "configurations.txt" file.

-	2) [carol] How to test the Stanford parser servers...

-	3) How to test the Lexical Simplification local server:
+	2) How to test the Lexical Simplification local server:

 		Navigate to the "lexical_simplification_server/tests" folder, then run the following commands: